 He used the occasion to inform the gathering that the Department of Dramatic Arts is now training students in camera, non-linear editing, modern equipment, “preparing them for a challenging future of self employment as movie makers without running after non-exisisting salaried jobs.”

 In her address, the director of the festival, Dr, Foluke Ogunleye while explaining that the theme of the day deals with the nature of the film profession, added that “it is hoped that a new vision of filmmaking will arise from the this workshop”

-For the Ghanaian film legend, Ansah whose paper was based on the history of film in Ghana, the commonality shared between great leaders like Kwame Nkrumah, Obafemi Awolowo and Nnamidi Azikiwe should be enacted today through film to reduce Western influence.
-Ansah recalled that the coming together the three leaders led to the eventual independence of Ghana in 1967 and Nigeria later in 1960.
+For the Ghanaian film legend, Ansah, whose paper was based on the history of film in Ghana, the commonality shared between great leaders like Kwame Nkrumah, Obafemi Awolowo and Nnamidi Azikiwe should be enacted today through film, to reduce Western influence.
+Ansah recalled that the coming together of the three leaders led to the eventual independence of Ghana in 1967 and Nigeria later in 1960.

-According to Ansah the position of Ghana as a leading spot in filmmaking during and after the colonial days, is however not commiserate with the current situation in the country.
-Today, Nigerian home video, he said has “over ran” the emerging Ghanaian industry.
-While commending the role of Nigerian video in reducing the influence of Western film across the African continent, Awah wanted more positive portrayal.
+According to Ansah, the position of Ghana as a leading spot in filmmaking during and after the colonial days, is however not commensurate with the current situation in the country.
+Today, Nigerian home video, he said, has “over ran” the emerging Ghanaian industry.
+While commending the role of Nigerian video in reducing the influence of Western films across the African continent, Ansah wanted more positive portrayal.

 Other sessions at the event included workshop on Voice and Speech, presided over by Prof. Wendy Cleman of Albany University State University, Georgia, US.
 Lead paper for the session was presented by the managing director of Nigerian Film Corporation, NFC, Afolabi Adesanya.

-Another sesion called Masterclass, had Busola Holloway and Jetta Amata.
+Another session called Masterclass, featured Busola Holloway and Jetta Amata.